Ethico/microservices/README.md

-Motivation is to build number of microservices and to explore spring boot cloud project and its features
+Motivation is to build number of microservices and to explore spring boot cloud project and its features.

 ```
-Please refer README.md for understanding the functionality for the specific project
+Please refer README.md for a specific project for more clarity.
 ```